-This study employed a descriptive design since the study was about explaining a scenario or an event.
-Both qualitative and quantitative methods were used.
-The quantitative and qualitative techniques were used to collect and analyze data on the parenthood practices.
+This study employed a descriptive design since the stude was about explaining a scenario or an event.
+Both qualitative and quantitative ethods were used.
+The quantitative and qualitative techniques were used to contract the parenthood practices.

 3.2 Study population